isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-dogs/index.md

 layout: post
 ---

-The first question is [borax](https://pestpolicy.com/is-borax-safe-for-cats/) [safe](https://pestpolicy.com/pet-safe-roach-killer/) for dogs?
+The first question is [borax](https://pestpolicy.com/is-borax-safe-for-cats/)[safe](https://pestpolicy.com/pet-safe-roach-killer/) for dogs?
 The answer to this question is that it depends on the amount and how often they are exposed.
 Borax is a chemical compound (Na2B4O7(OH)410H2O) that has multiple uses in industry, but many people use it as a laundry booster or as an insecticide because of its low toxicity to mammals and birds.

 **But, just how toxic is borax to dogs?

 ** - **Dogs are susceptible to borax toxicity at over 0.
 02 oz per lb of body weight.
-It will **[**cause clinical signs**](https://onlinelibrary.wiley. com/doi/book/10.
-1002/9780470699010)** like loss of appetite, retching, diarrhea, vomiting, abdominal pain, anemic skin/ gums, shock, and **[**death**](https://jamanetwork.com/journals/jama/article-abstract/274229)**.
+It will **[**cause clinical signs**](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470699010)**like loss of appetite, retching, diarrhea, vomiting, abdominal pain, anemic skin/ gums, shock, and **[**death**](https://jamanetwork.com/journals/jama/article-abstract/274229)**.

 ** - **The dog exposed to borax or boric acid frequently vomits, produces stools with blue-green substance or blood, and becomes lethargic or droopy-eyed. **